Parks on the Air (POTA)

 Importing a Past Activation

-If you have ADIF files from activations you did before using Hamtrax, you can import them as complete activation records.
-In the Logbook tab, click the + button on the Activations folder, then choose Import Activation.
-Hamtrax parses the ADIF file, auto-detects the park reference, callsign, and date range, and creates the activation record, folder, and QSOs in one step.
-See Importing a Past Activation for full details.
+If you have ADIF files from activations you did before using Hamtrax (POTA, SOTA, IOTA, WWFF, GMA, NPOTA, or other), you can import them as complete activation records.
+In the Logbook tab, expand the Activations category and click the Import button.
+Hamtrax parses the ADIF file, auto-detects the activity type, location reference, callsign, and date range, and creates the activation folder and every QSO in one step.